gurneetbhatia/School-Quiz-Sys/README.md

 Important Note: Since you would not have the database connected on your local machine, there is a good chance that you would not be able to get beyond the registration Scene on the program.
 I assure you though that all of the classes of importance have been commented pretty well and they would hopefully help you understand the code itself.
+Go into bin/application to view the main code.